lgonzalezrouco/pti/cicd/CICD.md

 		package.json
 ```

-- Install a GitLab Runner in your machine, register it and run it.
+2) Install a GitLab Runner in your machine, register it and run it.
-- Create a .gitlab-ci.yml file at the root of your repository.
+3) Create a .gitlab-ci.yml file at the root of your repository.
 This file is where you define the CI/CD jobs.
-- Modify the .gitlab-ci.yml file to achieve that every time there is a commit, the Docker image is (1) rebuilt and (2) uploaded to the GitLab container registry.
+4) Modify the .gitlab-ci.yml file to achieve that every time there is a commit, the Docker image is (1) rebuilt and (2) uploaded to the GitLab container registry.

-## 3. Help step by step+
+## 3. Help step by step

 *NOTE: You cand find more information about GitLab CI/CD [here](https://docs.gitlab.com/ee/ci/)*